scuzzydude/asimov/asimov.md

 Consider something everybody should feel is valuable, the health of your family.
 Take Bill Gates, a billionaire, myself - a professional engineer with good health insurance, and farmer in Sierra Leone.
 Bill Gates is a philanthropist and has taken a special interest in World Health, so I don't think he'll mind me making this comparison.

 Say we each have a family member with a potentially terminal condition.
 What is worth to each of us to save the family members life?
 Unless the other two guys are heartless bastards, the answer should be the same.
-Everything we have and what we can beg, borrow or steal.
+Everything we have.
+And what we can beg, borrow or steal.
 I can think of no purer equivalency of value than that.

 The reality is quite different.
 Bill Gates net worth (\$133B) is at least 250,000 times what mine is.
 My net worth may only be about 1,000 times that of the farmer in Sierra Leone.
 Truth is, there is very little Bill Gates could do for his family that I couldn't do.
 Sure, his loved one would be more comfortable, he'd probably get dozens of opinions from specialist from all over the world, but medicine is limited.
 Rich or not, we're all human.
 We age and circumstances beyond the influence of money cause us to get sick, and we all eventually die.
 Modern medicine can work wonders, but its rare that money can save a life in the United States.
 Sure, there might be some rare diseases with experimental medicine only Bill Gates can afford, but how likely is it his family would be hit with something like that?
 Pretty random.
 No, more likely is heart-disease, cancer, stroke or accident -- things we can prevent but not cure.

 Sierra Leone is a different story.
 One out of twenty children born do not survive their first year of life.
 One of out ten do not survive the first five.
-One out of seventeen women die giving birth.[^36] Average life expectancy is fifty-seven years.
+One out of seventeen women die giving birth.[^39] Average life expectancy is fifty-seven years.
 There is one doctor per 20,000 people.
 The leading cause of death is malaria, which is both preventable and treatable.
 Simply put, money can buy life in Sierra Leone.

 I have specifically chosen Genius as a measure of value, because most of what we want to use money for is a product of mankind's genius.
 Anything manufactured, any service, any form of intellectual property.
 Even Agriculture and Mining, though they are fruits of nature, can not be accomplished without the innovations of mankind.
 The one thing I've specifically excluded as a measure of value is real property.
 Land, and the resources land provides -- the king's gold - is the root cause of almost all war.
 My personal believe if genius potential is distributed equally across humanity.
 By making genius the basis of value, then we have a fair distribution of potential across both geographies and cultures.

 It can work as good replacement for modern currencies as most of what we trade is already the product of genius.
 Despite our commerce primarily being the product of human creativity in some form, we have an unequal distribution, not only across the world, but within modern democracies.
 Why?
-Because the underlying value is property, and the unit of measure is controlled by governments based on economic concepts that use equivalence of value.
+Because the underlying measurement is property, and the unit of measure is controlled by governments based on economic concepts that use equivalence of value.

 Economists are not stupid.
 They are aware, that something that is worth \$50,000 -- say a new Mercedes -- is less valuable in real terms than something like heart surgery for a forty-year-old man that also costs \$50,000.
 In economic terms, they'd calculate the earning potential of the man's expected lifetime after the surgery, the ability to pay for his children's education and the economic advantage they'd gain and give you some dollar value, probably in the millions.
 So essentially, heart surgery is an economic investment for the man, his family and for society.
 This is a common argument for universal health care.
-When the choice is surgery or a car, the choice is easy.
+When the choice is surgery or a car, the answer is easy.

 In Asimov's Foundation, the science to predict the future is called psychohistory.
-Psychohistory can not predict individual events in history, but general trends, because through statistics, they can predict the behavior.
+Psychohistory can not predict individual events in history, but general trends.
+Through statistics, they can predict the course of history.
 It's the science of mob psychology spread out over a galactic empire of millions of worlds.

 Essentially, psychohistory is economics.
 We predict what changing the economic knobs of interest rate and money supply and based on how large groups of people will react statistically to these changes based on an equivalency of value.
 Statistically, we infer that the overall population will make the choices with the best economic returns.